Resident Work Hours

 Residency programs should have written guidelines governing resident duty hours and should inform all resident of these guidelines.

-Residents should have the right to confidentiality report work hour violations to the RRC-FP and each residency program should inform residents of this right.
-(2002) (2010 COD)
+Residents should have the right to confidentially report work hour violations to the RC-FM and each residency program should inform residents of this right.
+(March BOD 2002) (2015 COD)